Milo123459/glitter/README.md

 ```

 From this, before we commit, `cargo fmt` will be executed.
 You can add more commands to be executed by simply adding another command to the `fmt` field, or, adding another custom_task and referencing that in hooks.
-If you need help, you can make a discussion.
+If you need help, you can make a discussion, and if you find a bug, please make a bug report!

 ## ❯ 📣 Available Cases